September 4, 2025

 Organizations making this shift report dramatic improvements:

-- Qualified Pipeline Acceleration: One large enterprise reported prospects identified through behavioral signals move through sales cycles up to 40% faster.
+- Qualified Pipeline Acceleration occurs by identifying prospects through behavioral signals.
+Prospects move through sales cycles up to 40% faster.

-- Conversion Rate Improvement: Signal-based follow-up converts 3x better than generic post-event outreach.
+- Conversion Rate Improvement occurs by applying signal-based follow-up.
+Signal-based follow-up converts three times better than generic post-event outreach.

-- Resource Optimization: Sales teams focus energy on developing relationships with prospects showing genuine buying signals rather than cold-calling lead lists.
+- Resource Optimization occurs by focusing energy on developing relationships with prospects showing genuine buying signals.
+Sales teams avoid cold-calling lead lists.

 Making the Transition